matthew-mcgowan-dfo/Brackets-Snippets/README.md

 3. Chose "Export user-defined snippets only (Recommended)".
 4. Click "Start Export", override the current file in your local repository and push it up.

+**Note: it seems that sometimes when you export your .yml file, it adds a bunch of "\t"s and "\r"s.
+Please be sure to go through the file after you export and remove those instances or else it will screw it up while importing.**

 For more infromation, the link to the GitHub page for **Brackets Snippets (by edc)** can be found here: https://github.com/chuyik/brackets-snippets

 ## Quick Markup